makerdao/auction-keeper/README.md

 * If an auction started before the keeper was started, this keeper will not participate in it until the next block is mined.
-* This keeper does not explicitly handle global settlement.
-If global settlement occurs while a winning bid is outstanding, the keeper will not request a `yank` to refund the bid.
-Workaround is to call `yank` directly using `seth`.
+* This keeper does not explicitly handle global settlement, and may submit transactions which fail during shutdown.
 * Some keeper functions incur gas fees regardless of whether a bid is submitted.
 This includes, but is not limited to, the following actions:
   * submitting approvals